-I’ve wanted a small on-camera light for a while, but I find most are too big and clumsy for my current run and gun setup with my Panasonic GH5 camera.
+I’ve wanted a small on-camera light for a while, but most are too big and clumsy for my current run-and-gun setup with my Panasonic GH5 camera.

 There are lights specifically designed as on-camera lights such as the excellent Dedolight Ledzilla Mini LED Bi-Color On-Camera Light.
-But, as is the case with the Dedolight, most of these lights are meant for bigger cameras than a GH5.
+But, as with the Dedolight, most of these lights are meant for bigger cameras than a GH5.

-I want one which is small, light-weight and rechargeable.
+I want one that is small, lightweight, and rechargeable.

-I’ve tried several small LEDs through the years, but have never really been satisfied.
+I’ve tried several small LEDs through the years but have never been satisfied.
 That is until now!

 I finally settled on two different lights – both from the company Aputure.